OMF-Open-MBSE-Framework/OMF/README.md

   configuration.
 The library will be copied to the _plugin/lib_ folder during the build.
 - Adding a plugin resource -> Add the resource in the _template/plugin_ folder as if the folder was the root of the plugin folder in MagicDraw.

+# Exception handling & logging in plugin using OMF
+To log a message, create a OMFLog representing a log message, then use OMFLogger to log the OMFLog to MD console, console, notification etc...
+Any runtime exception in the plugin's business not caught by the plugin is handled by OMF (exception barrier pattern).
+By default, the exception is handled in the following way: the message is logged to the user in Magicdraw with the context of the plugin & feature, the stack trace is printed in sysout (editor console), and when we are in the context of a session a rollback is done cancelling any changes to the model.
+There are 3 types of exceptions :
+- **OMFLogException** is a RuntimeException whose message is a OMFLog.
+Use this exception in most cases, (or extend it) especially if you want to have MD specific info in your message (like formatting, links to model elements....).
+- **OMFCriticalException** is an OMFLogException that is used to signal to OMF that the action is broken (we can't handle/recover from the error).
+In addition to an OMFLog, we can add some "modifiers" (OMFExceptionModifiers) to tell OMF how to handle the exception:
+  - NO_ROLLBACK => Changes done to the model are not cancelled
+  - DEACTIVATE_FEATURE => Automatically deactivate the feature containing the action that failed
+  - SILENT => Don't log message to the user
+  - WARNING => Log message to the user as a warning
+- **Other RuntimeException** any other RuntimeException (java exceptions like NullPointerExceptions or exceptions thrown by libraries).
+These exceptions are handled with the default behaviour explained above.

 # Release process (for maintainers)